Bomchoo/Arvanis-Wiki/docs/Doranth/People of Doranth/People-of-Doranth.md

 ![Archmage Elion Voss](assets/archmage.png)

 - **Archmage Elion Voss** as the head of the Arcanum Council, plays a pivotal role in guiding the city’s magical policies, particularly in the realm of dimensional travel and portal research.
-On the commercial side,

 - **Mirabel the Mystic's** establishment, "Mirabel’s Mystical Emporium," is a cornerstone for adventurers and locals alike, providing rare and unique magical items that cannot be found elsewhere.
 Additionally,